So you’ve done your homework, and you’ve identified the ideal contact within the account to reach out to.

 Rep: “No, I haven’t.”

 Gatekeeper: “I’m sorry Lisa, Andy is in a meeting at the moment.
-Can I take a
+Can I take a message for you?”

 The gatekeeper is usually pleasant and willing to talk, which leads many salespeople to fall into the trap of chit-chatting with them.
 However, don’t try to butter them up in the hopes of increasing your chances of getting through.
 Like today’s modern buyer, today’s modern gatekeeper is sophisticated and sales-savvy.